 Blood flow restriction exercise is emerging as a potential method to increase muscle size and strength.
 Research focuses on testing effects of blood flow restriction exercises in clinical populations with orthopedic impairments.

 - Kilgas MA, DenHerder AE, Lytle LLM, Williams CT, Elmer SJ.
 Home-Based Exercise With Blood Flow Restriction to Improve Quadriceps Muscle and Physical Function After Total Knee Arthroplasty: A Case Report.
 Phys Ther.
 2019;99(11):1495-1500. doi:10.1093/ptj/pzz110.

 Research involves testing and validation of assistive devices used by individuals to improve or compensate for impaired motor functions.
-One of the studies will test feasibility of using the NewGait rehabilitative device in patients with gait impairments due to various neurological disorders, including stroke, multiple sclerosis, or Parkinson's Disease.
+Dr. Ustinova and her team have been currently testing the feasibility of using the NewGait rehabilitative device in patients with gait impairments due to various neurological disorders, including stroke, multiple sclerosis, or Parkinson's Disease.
 This project has been sponsored through a contract with NewGait MI LLC company.

 Research includes the investigation of movement organization, impairments, and recovery in patients from various clinical populations.
 This includes patients who have been diagnosed with specific movement disorders, traumatic brain injuries, and those who have Parkinson's disease, autism, or have experienced a stroke.
 Many research projects are conducted in the motion analysis center, equipped with the system for motion analysis, electromyography, and force plates to examine kinematics and kinetic of movement patterns.